Fxztam/FormsWebSocketBasic/README.md

 # FormsWebSocketBasic

-The Oracle Forms 12.2.1.3 new feature 'Websocket JS Interface' - WJSI - allows the connection to a Web Browser session for sending events/data or synchronous receiving data per JS function call.

 Websockets is a two-way extremely powerful communication protocol, you can find here a very good summary from Oracle: http://www.oracle.com/technetwork/cn/community/developer-day/6-java-html5websocket-app-2196804-zhs.pdf

+The Oracle Forms 12.2.1.3 new feature 'Websocket JS Interface' - WJSI - allows the connection to a Web Browser session for sending events/data or synchronous receiving data per JS function call,
-The Oracle Forms WJSI is a one-way peer to peer implementation:
-Forms calls exactly one JS client point.
+this is a one-way peer to peer implementation: Forms calls exactly one JS client point.

+The Demo chk_websocket.fmb/chk-websocket.html tries to explain the basic functions with good transparency.

 ### Forms test module started with fsal: